Sophie-Williams/InnoGames.FoE.Bot/README.md

 **This is a simple console application which automates action in the game.** See also the listed features. **You want to purchase a license?** Then take contact with me in Discord and leave a message.

-**Are you interested in a trial license?** Then take contact with me in Discord and leave a message.

 # Features